 A motion to the effect that it is desirable to appoint a joint committee may be made in either House of Parliament, and, when it has been agreed to, a message is sent to the other House to inform it of the resolution and to request its concurrence.
 The consent of the other House to the desirability of the appointment of the joint committee is signified by means of another message.
-When this message has been received by the House in which the proposal originated, a motion is made for the appointment of a select committee and for the
+When this message has been received by the House in which the proposal originated, a motion is made for the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.